 Performance-based remuneration to directors (excluding directors who are members of the Audit and Supervisory Committee and outside directors) is provided once a year.
 When the business results for each fiscal year have been finalized, each director is individually evaluated on a five-tier scale of S, A, B, C and D to determine the amount of individual remuneration based on a standard amount set for each position.
-Individual evaluation is determined by considering factors such as the growth rates of consolidated and non-consolidated net sales and profits (e.g. operating profit), the attainment of budgets formulated at the beginning of the fiscal year, evaluation on duties each director is in charge of, and the progress of the Medium-Term Business Plan.
+Individual evaluation is determined by considering factors such as the growth rates of consolidated and non-consolidated net sales and profits (e.g. operating profit), the attainment of budgets formulated at the beginning of the fiscal year, evaluation on duties each director is in charge of, and the progress of the Medium-Term Business Plan (including the reduction ratio of greenhouse gas emissions and the engagement score).

-The reason for selecting these indicators is that AICA has determined that they are the most appropriate indicators to raise the awareness of improving business results for each fiscal year.
-The actual results of the key indicators, consolidated net sales and consolidated operating profit, for the fiscal year under review were 236,625 million yen (target attainment: 99.8%; down 2.2% YoY) and 25,286 million yen (target attainment: 103.2%; up 23.0% YoY), respectively.
+The reason for selecting these indicators is that AICA has determined that they are the most appropriate indicators to enhance its corporate value over the medium- to long-term and to reflect its materialities as well as to raise the awareness of improving business results for each fiscal year.
+The actual results of the key indicators, consolidated net sales and consolidated operating profit, for the fiscal year under review (125th fiscal year) were 248,696 million yen (target attainment: 99.5%; up 5.1% YoY) and 27,408 million yen (target attainment: 100.8%; up 8.4% YoY), respectively.

 The ratio of performance-based remuneration to the total amount of remuneration is determined according to each director's role, targeting a range from 15% to 20%.
-Upon comprehensively taking into account the attainment of the above indicators, the ratio of performance-based remuneration to total amount of remuneration for the fiscal year under review was 26.9%.
+Upon comprehensively taking into account the attainment of the above indicators, the ratio of performance-based remuneration to the total amount of remuneration for the fiscal year under review was 25.5%.
+AICA has decided that, from the 126th fiscal year onward, it will raise the ratio of performance-based remuneration to the total amount of remuneration, targeting approximately 50%.